 With only one income, the average cost of child care is far out of reach for single mothers, especially for those with two or more children.

 State child care assistance program helps eligible families pay for child care while working or attending school.
-The program pays for part of the child care costs, and you co-pay for a portion based on the size of the family and the amount of your income.
+The program pays for part of the child care costs, while you co-pay for a portion based on the size of the family and the amount of your income.

-Each State has its own eligibility guidelines but in most cases, you may apply for assistance if
+Each state has its own eligibility guidelines but in most cases, you may apply for assistance if

 - You need child care to work, attend school, or receive training;

-- Your income is not greater than the income limit set by your State;
+- Your income is not greater than the income limit set by your state;

 - Your child is younger than 13 years; and/or